 This page is a printable version of: https://www.iow.nhs.uk/contact-us/freedom-of-information.htm

-Further information on the Freedom of Information Act including guidance on how to submit a request, can be found by visiting the Information Commissioners Office website.
+Further information on the Freedom of Information Act and the Environmental Act including guidance on requests can be found by visiting the Information Commissioners Office website.

 Frequently Asked Questions

 Under the Freedom of Information Act, any individual can make a request to a public authority for information.
 An applicant is entitled to be informed in writing as to whether the information is held and to have the information communicated to them, subject to a number of exemptions.

 You can request any information that we might hold - including e-mails, minutes of meetings, research or reports, subject to certain exemptions.
 However, before making a request, you should check to make sure the information you need isn't already published on our website.

 You can make the request online by using our secure Request for Information Portal.